Everything you need to know about visiting Dubai in March

 FURTHER READING – Best of Dubai for Families – 80+ engaged activities to enjoy for all age groups

-You can learn more about what to expect in Al Ain and the most significant sites here.
-(NB at this time note there are still border restrictions into Al Ain as it’s in Abu Dhabi Emirate)
+- You can learn more about what to expect in Al Ain and the most significant sites here.

 We’re also got our eyes on a new Off-Road Aventure Park opening nearby in Sharjah, XQuarry.
 Obstacle courses to mountain biking, hikes, and 4×4 Tracks – learn more here!